-In accordance with Government Auditing Standards, we also have issued our report dated December 8, 2021, on our consideration of Communities In Schools of Greater Tarrant County, Inc. and Affiliate's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+In accordance with Government Auditing Standards, we also have issued our report dated January 23, 2023, on our consideration of Communities In Schools of Greater Tarrant County, Inc. and Affiliate's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
 The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Communities In Schools of Greater Tarrant County, Inc. and Affiliate's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Communities In Schools of Greater Tarrant County, Inc. and Affiliate's internal control over financial reporting and compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Communities In Schools of Greater Tarrant County, Inc. and Affiliate's internal control, Inc. and Affiliate's internal control over financial reporting or on compliance.